j-resilient/hash-map--lru-cache/README.md

 Delete: O(1)
 Lookup: O(1)
 ## Phase 2: Hashing
-Overriding hash functions for Array, String, and Hash.
+Simple overridden hash functions for Array, String, and Hash.
 All of the functions are built on top of Integer#hash.
-### Array#hash
-Hashes an array to an integer.
-Arrays with the same elements in different orders hash to different values.
 ### String#hash
 ### Hash#hash
 ## Phase 3: HashSet